Wolf detected by AI species recognition

 Infrastructure

-Fauna passages, roads, wind and solar projects: continuous environmental documentation throughout the project lifecycle.
+Fauna passages, roads, wind and solar projects: continuous nature documentation throughout the project lifecycle.

 Example: monitoring a fauna passage before, during and after a motorway expansion.